TeamStation AI / /nearshore-development-teams

 - Prove the economic model.
 The decision should be modeled through Total Delivery Cost, not only hourly rate, because delay, rework, coordination, and replacement cost change the real outcome.

-Visible proof path: Team topology pages, Axiom Cortex validation, country and role routes, and pricing controls show how each team is assembled and governed.
+Visible proof path: Team topology pages, Axiom Cortex validation, country and role routes, pricing controls, and quote packet logic show how each team is assembled and governed.

 This route should not be read as a claim that nearshore work is automatically safer or faster.
 It is safer only when the operating model removes hidden handoffs.
 The buyer should look for evidence that the same system that finds the engineer also validates the reasoning, launches the device, governs the contract, tracks delivery, owns escalation, and preserves continuity when a role changes.